swiftyy-mage/sudoku/README.md

 An implementation of the following algorithm:

-All possibilities true for all squares which ave no value
+	All possibilities true for all squares which have no value

 	while True: